Permanent account number: Provisions

 In recent times, the DOI (date of issue) of the PAN Card is the mentioned at the right (vertical) hand side of the photo on the PAN card if issued by NSDL (now rebranded as Protean eGov Technologies Limited) and will not be mentioned if issued by UTI-TSL.

 The central government has introduced a new online service called "Know Your PAN", to for knowing your PAN number, verify your PAN for new and existing PAN numbers.

 Failure to comply with the provisions of Section 139A of Income Tax Act, a penalty of ₹10,000/- for each default is payable u/s.272B to the assessing officer.

-Uses of PAN
+Uses

 The primary purpose of the PAN is to bring a universal identification to all financial transactions and to prevent tax evasion by keeping track of monetary transactions, especially those of high-net-worth individuals who can impact the economy.
+In Union Budget 2023, the government proposed to use PAN as a common identifier for all business establishments using digital systems of various government agencies.

-Quoting the PAN is mandatory when filing income tax returns, tax deduction at source, or any other communication with the Income Tax Department.
+Quoting the PAN is mandatory when filing ITR, tax deduction at source, or any other communication with the Income Tax Department.

 PAN is also steadily becoming a mandatory document for opening a new bank account, a demat account, a new landline telephone connection / a mobile phone connection, purchase of foreign currency, bank deposits above ₹50,000, purchase and sale of immovable properties, vehicles etc.